Drewmacauley/W4-Pizza/README.md

 -process
+write the JS for first topping and check in consul write the html for base set up and 1 topping
+Create the 1 topping in js
+Create 1 topping button/format html
-write the JS for first topping and check in consul write the html for base set up and 1 topping ensure this part works then repeat till the buttons are complete write js for total cost write html for cost
+Create total cost button in js then Html after you check in consul double check on website to ensure all processes are working so far ensure this part works then repeat till the buttons are complete write js for total cost write html for cost